soumyarach/calculator/README.md

  -> Edge cases:-
  Very large numbers,
  Very small numbers.
-=> These data sets should help you to test the functionality and robustness of your CLI calculator
+=> These data sets should help you to test the functionality and robustness of your CLI calculator.